AnotherKamila/anotherkamila.github.com/configs/x1carbon/_posts/2013-01-10-disk-setup.md

 Partition Table
 ---------------

-For UEFI boot, the GPT partition scheme is necessary.
+For UEFI boot, the GPT partition scheme is a good idea.
 Therefore one needs to use `gdisk` instead of `fdisk` to setup partitions.

 Here is how I set up mine: